A testament to the Fitzgibbons family’s indisputable passion for this hotel; ever-growing, ever-changing, but always unwavering warmth & welcome.

-After years of watching their parents transform establishments throughout Qld, siblings Brian, Vince & Imelda Fitzgibbons buy the rundown Hotel with plans to bring it back to life.
-Brian’s son, also named Brian, aged 8, accompanies his Dad to the Hotel for the nightly lockup.
+After years of watching their parents transform establishments throughout Queensland, siblings Brian, Vince and Imelda Fitzgibbons buy the rundown Hotel with plans to bring it back to life.
+Brian’s son, also named Brian, aged eight, accompanies his dad to the Hotel for the nightly lockup.

 The First Makeover

 Brian & Elaine Fitzgibbons and their nine children move into the Hotel as extensive renovations start.
 A new drive-in bottle service, front bar, and cabaret room are added to the Hotel, creating a hub of dinner dances, cabarets, and discos.

 The Hotel is an icon in Brisbane during this time with The Rumblin’ Tum disco, Richard Swift and the “Glenaires” on cabaret night and performances from Johnny O’Keeffe, Kamahl, Billy Thorpe, Daddy Cool and the Deltones.

 Brian and Greg Fitzgibbons buy the Hotel, keeping it in the family.

 Renovations are complete just in time for Expo 88 opening in Brisbane.
 The Hotel opens a new bar, “The Cookhouse Restaurant” and builds three outdoor rotundas along Bulimba Creek.

 The First Award

 The Glen Hotel are awarded ‘Best Bar Presentation & Service’ at the State and National Hotel Awards for Excellence.

 A brand new gaming room with 20 new machines and new conference rooms open.